knpuniversity/rest/knpu/testing.rst

 And when you want to know more, watch our `Behat Screencast`_ and then use the code that comes with this project to jumpstart testing your API.

-With Behat, we right human-readable statements, called scenarios, and run these as tests.
+With Behat, we write human-readable statements, called scenarios, and run these as tests.
 To see what I mean, find the ``features/api/programmer.feature``
 file: